 Douglas Aircraft Company strongly wanted to cancel the project, because it was extremely expensive.
 Despite advances in technology that made the XB-19 obsolete before it was even completed, the Army Air Corps felt that the prototype would be useful for testing.

-The Glenn Martin flying boat that Seversky refers to more than once in VTAP (usually when also talking about the B-19) is the XPB2M-1 Mars prototype patrol bomber, the world's largest flying boat at the time this book was written (although the prototype of this aircraft did not actually fly until after this book was published).
+The Glenn Martin flying boat that Seversky refers to more than once in VTAP (usually when also talking about the B-19) is the XPB2M-1 Mars patrol bomber, shown in the bottom photograph facing VTAP p.18.
+It was the world's largest flying boat at the time this book was written although the prototype of this aircraft did not actually fly until after this book was published.
 It has a twin tail instead of the single tail of the later JRM Mars transport versions.

 VTAP p.159 describes the Hurricat but doesn't call it by that name:

 They [the British] began to install on merchantmen fighter aircraft, which are catapulted from the decks when enemy planes appear.
 Hurricane planes thus are often able to attack Hitler's four-motored Focke-Wulfe [sic] bombers, after which they alight at sea, forfeiting the plane, or make for the nearest shore if they have enough flying range left.

 The Variants section of the Wikipedia article about the Hawker Hurricane has a subsection on the “ Sea Hurricane Mk IA” that describes the Hurricat.
 There is also a Wikipedia article on the CAM ship, or Catapult Aircraft Merchantman.